JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^hidden-fees]: _See, e.g.,_ 0.15% [ZeroEx](https://0x.org/post/building-in-the-open-0x-pricing-update), 0.25% [Uniswap](https://support.uniswap.org/hc/en-us/articles/20131678274957-What-are-Uniswap-Labs-fees), and 0.25% [Matcha](https://0x-website-downloads.s3.amazonaws.com/0x-Monetization-across-DeFi.pdf#page=13) online execution expenses, materially ignoring gas.
 The requisite siloing centralization showcased here runs antithetical to [free markets](https://discord.com/channels/761985725453303838/761985725453303841/1295912752027664424).
 All furiosity aside, these are fundamental flaws in the endgame of these contracts, not the fault of talented developers like @earrietadev who have shown exceptional humanitarian consciousness by pivoting projects away from [wasteful mining externalities](https://discord.com/channels/761985725453303838/946921813143851019/1279941567515459606).

 Could a truly nonprofit financial system built for its users minimize rents, as [discussed](https://discord.com/channels/761985725453303838/1292523643900919951/1294381549072154746)?
-Or, as in the immediately succeeding message, will we continue to be handcuffed to titanic arbitrary capital requirements to bootstrap liquidity?
-Perhaps the most performant trading system doesn't require at least three operations to min/max the pathfinding algorithm.
+Or, as in the immediately succeeding message, will we continue to be handcuffed to titanic arbitrary capital requirements to bootstrap liquidity?[^explore] Should the most performant trading system really frequently require at least three operations to min/max the pathfinding algorithm?

-{{explore}}

-Might we contemplate the longer-term thinking that makes Stellar work so foundationally well across developing global nations with such a dire need for a system that puts us all [on the same playing field](https://youtu.be/5wUhyR94rho)?
+[^explore]: Might we contemplate the longer-term thinking that makes Stellar work so foundationally well across developing global nations?
+Should we force tomorrow's innovators to sell themselves into a system that extracts their passion to sustain liquidity DAO rewards, listing fees, and central development?
+That's not a network I'd like to be a part of expanding, given such a dire need for a system that puts us all [on the same playing field](https://youtu.be/5wUhyR94rho). 🗺️

-{{/explore}}

 It might be hard for technical people like us to see some of the incredible implications of a 50 bps spread reduction.[^pennies] But these innovations truly change people's lives&mdash;I've seen, felt, and shared it firsthand.
 In an increasingly abundant society in raw compute terms, might we best empower all network users with tooling that places the locus of economic control squarely in their hands? 🤳🏼